 Have pen, will travel

-Writing about the twists, turns and triumphs that come along with travel has been a part of my life for more than 20 years.
-As the daughter of immigrants, as a foreign exchange student, as a former Peace Corps volunteer, as a foreign correspondent, and as an ex-pat who lived in Europe for 14 years, life abroad – and on the road – is the main feature of my writing.
+Writing about travel and culture has been a part of my life for more than 20 years.
+As the daughter of immigrants, as a foreign exchange student, as a former Peace Corps volunteer and foreign correspondent, and after having lived in Europe for 14 years, I've had the privileged vantage point to chronicle landscape, how we perceive it and how journeys, both good and not so good, can enrich us.

 My website is partly for editors - both current and would-be - who wish to know more about me, my training and my writing.
 My work appears in The New York Times, the International Herald Tribune, The San Jose Mercury News, and The Independent in London, among other publications.
 As of summer 2014, I have visited 43 countries and have reported from about a dozen of those.